Find Affordable College Courses

 Valparaiso, IN

 Valparaiso University did quite well in this year’s ranking of the best places for physics students to get a bachelor’s degree.
 It came in at #7 on the list.
-Valpo is a small private not-for-profit school located in the suburb of Valparaiso.
+Valpo is a small private not-for-profit school located in the large suburb of Valparaiso.

 Full Physics at Valparaiso University Report